Progress report for FNE22-013

 Preceding down the livestock group’s barrel label-number list, start by drawing equally from 3 sequentially-listed barrels per meal, re-sealing, using same 3 barrels for multiple meals until one is empty, then using next 3.
 Return to left-overs from top of list if end of list is reached.

 Start by offering generous amount based upon observations during adjustment periods at Yknot and 3 Streams Farms, then based upon prior days.
-Observe; add/note weighed (hanging scale) amounts from a barrel each time the corresponding dish/trough is emptied.
+Observe; add/note weighed (platform scales) amounts from a barrel each time the corresponding dish/trough is emptied (this is a judgement call; see notes under 4.c. above.)

-Subtract weight leaf-silage left at hour’s end from leaf-silage offered (per barrel’s assigned dish/trough).
+Subtract weight leaf-silage left at end of 2 to 2½ hours from leaf-silage offered (per barrel’s assigned dish/trough).
+Next AM re-weigh left-overs and compute and add in goats’ over-night eaten amount.
 Compute/record total leaf-silage weight consumed and mean intake/head at each mealtime.

 - Compute/report mean and range (across days) of daily leaf-silage intake/head, per livestock group.